-\begin{remark} The second term in \eqref{Ind_cost} captures the utility player $i$ receives from her contact with people of types $j=1$ and $j=2$ respectively.
-To keep things simple, we assume that the number of people in these types is approximately constant with time.
-This approximation is accurate in epidemics with a low mortality rate and duration small compared to the average human life. \end{remark}
+where $s_{j1},s_{j2}$ are non-negative constants. \begin{remark} In the computation of the second term in \eqref{Ind_cost}, we assume that the number of people in these types is approximately constant with time.
+This is a good approximation in epidemics with a low mortality rate and duration small compared to the average human life. \end{remark}

-\begin{remark} We assume that the actions $u_i$ of all the players are \textit{ constant} during the time interval $[0,T]$.
-In a more general model they could be functions of the state variables or time, but there are some arguments in favor of this choice.
-First, there may be a high uncertainty for the values of the state variables.
-Second, $u_i$'s reflect some everyday routine choices of the people and these choices may be difficult to adapt constantly. \end{remark}

 Let us then compute the probability of getting infected $P_i$.
 The probability ${S}^i_{ju_i}(t)$ that an agent $i$ of either type ($j=1$ or $j=2$) is not infected up to time $t$ evolves according to:

 Thus, we have: